* Moody's cuts France credit rating

 While the move was expected after Standard & Poor's issued a similar downgrade in January, the Moody's decision was a reminder of the headwinds buffeting the global economy and the danger of contagion by the euro zone's debt crisis.

-Federal Reserve Chairman Ben Bernanke will speak before the Economic Club of New York and may offer clues about the Fed's intentions on more monetary stimulus.
+At 12:15 p.m (1715 GMT), Federal Reserve Chairman Ben Bernanke speaks before the Economic Club of New York, a speech that may offer a fresh chance to gauge the Fed's appetite for more monetary stimulus.
 Market participants currently expect the Fed to step up asset purchases in 2013 after Operation Twist expires.
-His remarks are scheduled for 12:15 p.m (1715 GMT).

 Our top photos from the past week.